a-telier/the-pink-turnip/README.md

 ###### Documentation:
 At the start of this project, I reviewed some of my classmates submitted milestone III projects which were submitted in the Slack channel for peer reviews.
 One which I found via LinkedIn really impressed me especially due to the attention to detail and overall effort put into the documentation and commit logs.
 It inspired me to also add images and style my documentation and commit messages.
+It also inspired me to test Balsamiq to create my wireframes and visualize my design process.
     [See the project - Home Chopped.](https://github.com/Frozenaught/homechopped/tree/master/app)

 ## Acknowledgements
 Many thanks to my mentor Moosa for encouraging me to continue in this program, and to the Code Institute staff who kindly adapted my schedule and gave me a few extra weeks.

-And thank you to my fiancé, Jonatan, for his patience and kindness and for being a true partner taking care of us so that I could time to work on my school assignments.
+Thank you to my fiancé, Jonatan, for his patience and kindness and for being a true partner.

-And to my brain and body for coping with a full-time job and a challenging program, both highly demanding especially in these past months, but both equally rewarding.